sexta-feira, 3 de agosto de 2012

 Nenhum dos dois era jovem.
 A barba dêle grisalha,

-ela roliça e se imagina dizendo
+ela roliça e se imagina dizendoque precisava emagrecer.
+Mas êles se beijavam luxuriosos

 beijos no mar de madrugada,